 It's necessary to say, sometimes before the price is changing its direction oscillator can indicate a divergence signal.
 For example, a Stochastic Oscillator is giving a divergence signal.
 But the price may go upward for a few amounts of the trading sessions and after that turn downward.
 That's why Dr. Gorge Lane advised, to wait for some confirmation of the market shift before entering any trade.
 So, you shouldn't trade relying on divergence only.

-Open an account with any of the following regulated brokers to try this indicator.
+Want to try this indicator?
+Open an account with any of the following regulated brokers:

 Divergences allow us to anticipate possible countertrend movements as an indicator.
 It shows the speed and magnitude of a movement through numbers, and we usually refer to it as an oscillator.
 For the stochastic oscillator, the use of divergences has great support in our trading.